TL;DR — Zero-Emission Industrial Waste Treatment

 A Note on PFAS ('Forever Chemicals')

 Per- and polyfluoroalkyl substances (PFAS) represent the most pressing emerging contaminant category in industrial and medical waste streams, with the EU, UK, and EPA all accelerating regulatory action.
 Subcritical water can begin to degrade PFAS compounds, but complete mineralisation typically requires temperatures above 300°C — above the standard PHANTOM operating range.
-If your waste stream contains significant PFAS loads (e.g., from firefighting foam, semiconductor manufacturing, or specific medical coatings), we strongly recommend disclosing this during a Phantom Ecotech site assessment so we can specify the correct process parameters or pre-treatment configuration.
-Phantom Ecotech will not make claims of complete PFAS destruction at 200°C that the current science does not support.
+If your waste stream contains significant PFAS loads (e.g., from firefighting foam, semiconductor manufacturing, or specific medical coatings), contact our team to discuss pre-treatment configuration before specifying a system.
+Phantom will not make claims of complete PFAS destruction at 200°C that the current science does not support.

 The Circular Economy Case — Turning Liability Into Assets